Professional Resume Writer, Career Writer, and Career Coach

 January will start slow (it takes a bit to recover from the holidays, after all), but once hiring managers dive into their workflows, they’ll be busier than ever sourcing candidates for open roles.
 Use the first two weeks of the year to freshen up your resume.
 While you’re at it, update your LinkedIn profile, identify a few companies you’d like to target, and watch those job boards with an eagle eye.
 Then, start sending your resume and submitting applications in the latter half of the month.

 February is the peak hiring month.
 Rather than diving in with everyone else in January, ZipRecruiter found that job seekers have the best shot at landing a new gig if they wait until February.
 During this time, the total number of active jobs tends to increase while the number of applicants declines.

-That said, don’t always expect a quick hire.
-Companies have plenty of money, time, and resources to choose the right candidate during the winter months so the process may take longer than expected.
+Remember, if you currently have a job, it’s not always beneficial to tell your boss that you’re job searching right away.
+One of the biggest reasons is that you can’t expect a quick hire.
+Companies have plenty of money, time, and resources to choose the right candidate all year, so the process may take longer than expected.